 An illness resembling infectious mononucleosis is the most common presentation of CMV in people with weakened immune systems (immunocompromised).
 CMV also can attack specific organs.
 Signs and symptoms may include:

-- Ulcers in the digestive tract, possibly causing bleeding
+- Ulcers in the digestive tract, possible causing bleeding

 - Inflammation of the brain (encephalitis)